meant-ion/TuringMod/README.md

 	- !addsong: adds in a user requested song to the current Spotify playlist via search parameters given by the user

+	- !suggestionlist: gets the list of all ideas for the bot not yet implemented but suggested

 	- !dictrand: get a random word from the Merriam-Webster dictionary along with its function and definition and sends it to chat

 	- !gitchanges: gets statistics on how much changed from the current repo of this bot to the last one and posts them in chat as a message